-The 2015-2016 enrolment policy for the Brussels schools provided for the regrouping of siblings only when they were in the same school cycle (i.e., nursery/primary or secondary).
+The 2015-2016 enrollment policy for the Brussels schools provided for the regrouping of siblings only when they were in the same school cycle (i.e., nursery/primary or secondary).
 As a result, having a brother or sister in secondary school was not taken into account when examining requests for enrolments in nursery or primary classes.
 The Complaints Board judged that the new rule was an undue restriction to the established principle of the regrouping of siblings and that its consequences were disproportionate compared to the stated aims.
-It therefore declared it illegal.
+It, therefore, declared it illegal.

 It consequently annulled the contested enrolment decisions and instructed the central enrolment authority to examine the requests again without taking account of the illegal rule.
 That resulted in the young children concerned being enrolled in the same schools as their elder brothers or sisters.

-That is wonderful news, but in the short term it is only of benefit to the small number of families who appealed.
+That is wonderful news, but in the short term, it is only of benefit to the small number of families who appealed.
 We will therefore need to keep up the pressure if we want the principle to apply to all families concerned next year.
-If you haven’t yet done so we encourage you to support those efforts by signing the petition launched before the summer holidays: https://15968.lapetition.be.
+If you haven’t yet done so we encourage you to support those efforts by signing the petition launched before the summer holidays: https://15968.lapetition.be (URL disabled since petition is no longer available).
 The

 petition remains relevant despite the Complaint Board’s positive decisions.
 The European Schools’ Governing Board will have to take account of the Complaint Board’s decisions when adopting the enrolment policy for the 2016-2017 school year.
 Nevertheless, it could be tempted to try to place limits on the regrouping of siblings again.